 The following 7 units of upper-division coursework is required:

-Students must choose one (1) concentration for 36 units to complete the major:
+Students must choose one (1) concentration to complete the major: